 Yet this is very different to the obvious exchange of increasing employee engagement in trade for discretionary effort.
-Whilst it does feel good to help people feel more engaged in their work, the premise is clear that it is often driven by increasing the bottom line and employees of are aware this.
-Wellbeing and mental health is more of a moral responsibility with leaders senior representing the needing to genuinely organisation demonstrate their duty of care for the people they lead.
-This has pushed leaders to beyond previous go responsibility and often comfort levels.
+Whilst it does feel good to help people feel more engaged in their work, the premise is clear that it is often driven by increasing the bottom line and employees are aware of this.
+Wellbeing and mental health is more of a moral responsibility with senior leaders representing the organisation needing to genuinely demonstrate their duty of care for the people they lead.
+This has pushed leaders to go beyond previous responsibility and often comfort levels.